sandorbx/Legacy-Fiji-CMTK-registration-runner-GUI/README.md

 8. From now work in mobaxterm, you can already start your WSL Ubuntu session by double clicking it on the left side under user sessions

-9. Enter pcmanfm in the terminal to start a graphical file manager, you can manipulate files here and start fiji and other apps graphically, your windows drives are in /mnt ,      you can reach it going up the directory structure and in the base look for mnt
+9. You can start a graphical file manager from the terminal with the  `pcmanfm` command, you can manipulate files here and start fiji and other apps graphically, your windows drives are in the location /mnt on the filesystem, you can reach it going up the directory structure and in the base look for mnt

-10. start a wsl session in mobaxterm, run pcmanfm to start the file manager and with that start fiji, give permission to execute if asked.
-In fiji launch the registration GUI      through the plugins>macros menu
+10. You have to start fiji inside the mobaxterm terminal, use either the file manager above or the command `~/Fiji.app/ImageJ-linux64` .
+From fiji launch the registration GUI      through the plugins>macros menu

-11. Alternatively you can always start fiji graphically in mobaxterm wsl terminal with the following command  `~/Fiji.app/ImageJ-linux64` , you just have to type/paste it in the first time after that just push up arrow in the terminal find it in the command history

 ## macOS install